dchester/showcase/README.md

 # Showcase

-Custom content types and fields with a JSON API
+Lightweight pluggable CMS in Node.js with a RESTful API

 ## Getting Started